cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

    accepted by the Aggregators.

 1. To ensure privacy of the measurements, the Aggregators MUST commit to the verification key prior to processing reports generated by Clients.
-Otherwise, a malicious Aggregator may be able to craft a verification key that, for a given report, causes an honest Aggregator to leak information about the measurement during preparation.
+   Otherwise, the attacker may be able to craft a verification key that, for a given report, causes an honest Aggregator to leak information about the measurement during preparation.

-Meeting these conditions is required in order to leverage security analysis in the framework of {{DPRS23}}.
-Their definition of robustness allows the attacker, playing the role of a cohort of malicious Clients, to submit arbitrary reports to the Aggregators and eavesdrop on their communications as they process them.
-Security in this model is achievable as long as the verification key is kept secret from the attacker.

-The privacy definition of {{DPRS23}} considers an active attacker that controls the network and a subset of Aggregators; in addition, the attacker is allowed to choose the verification key used by each honest Aggregator over the course of the experiment.
-Security is achievable in this model as long as the key is picked at the start of the experiment, prior to any reports being generated.
-(The model also requires nonces to be generated at random; see
-{{nonce-requirements}} below.)

 Meeting these requirements is relatively straightforward.
 For example, the Aggregators may designate one of their peers to generate the verification key and distribute it to the others.
-To assure Clients of key commitment, the Clients and (honest) Aggregators could bind reports to a shared context string derived from the key.
+To assure Clients of key commitment, the Clients and (honest) Aggregators SHOULD bind the verification key to the application context.
 For instance, the "task ID" of DAP {{DAP}} could be set to the hash of the verification key; then as long as honest Aggregators only consume reports for the task indicated by the Client, forging a new key after the fact would reduce to finding collisions in the underlying hash function.